kmnis/kmnis.github.io/_posts/2021-03-25-a-beginners-guide-for-understanding-extended-connectivity-fingerprints.md

 ```
 2. Next, we add two more numbers to this array for each non-hydrogen neighbor.
 The first of these numbers is the bond order with that particular atom and the second is that atom's current identifier.
 Values 1, 2, 3, and 4 are used for single, double, triple, and aromatic bonds, respectively.
 Further, to avoid any ordering dependency in this attachment list, the attachments are sorted using their number pairs.

     For example, atom 4 is connected to 5, 3, and 6 with a single, single and double bond, respectively.
-The feature vector will now become:
+The feature array will now become:
 ```python
 [(1, -2155244659601281804), (1, -3602994677767288312), (1, 8311098529014133067), (2, 8573586092015465947)]
 ```